 This handbook should not be used as a tutorial for either HL7 or electronic interfaces.
 The reader and laboratory trading partners are expected to have a basic understanding of interface concepts, HL7 messaging, and electronic laboratory reporting (ELR) to public health.
 This handbook is a constraint of the HL7 Implementation Guide, and may be used with either version 2.3.1 or 2.5.1.
-Please note that hospital-associated laboratories that are sending ELR for Promoting Interoperability Programs (formally known as Meaningful Use) are required to send HL7 2.5.1 messages.
+Please note: hospital-associated laboratories that are sending ELR for Meaningful Use are required to send HL7 2.5.1 messages.